 After the Second World War, kendo was prohibited for a while under the Occupation of the Allied Forces.
 In 1952, however, when the All Japan Kendo Federation was established, kendo was formally resurrected.
 Kendo presently plays an important role in school education and is also popular with people of all ages and walks of life.
 Several million kendo practitioners enjoy participating in regular sessions of keiko (kendo training).

 Furthermore, kendo is gaining interest all around the world.
 The International Kendo Federation (FIK) was established in 1970 and the first triennial World Kendo Championships (WKC) was held in the Nippon Budokan in the same year.
 The 17th World Kendo Championships were held in Incheon, South Korea, in September 2018 with competitors from 56 countries and regions participating.
-The 18th World Kendo Championships is scheduled to be held in Villebon-sur-Yvette, France, in May 2021.
+Unfortunately, the 18th World Kendo Championships were scheduled in 2021, have been cancelled.

 There are now 62 countries and regions affiliated with the FIK, as of October 2021.